Ladies and gentlemen, my time in Lima is drawing to a close.

 So, what’s the deal?

 First off, I have to disclose that I was in a relationship for most of my time here (in which I was 90% faithful), so I didn’t exactly tear it up.
-That being said, at the risk of being called a pussy, I’ve been a tad depressed since the breakup so I’ve been doing my best to meet as many girls as possible.
+That being said, at the risk of being called a wimp, I’ve been a tad depressed since the breakup so I’ve been doing my best to meet as many girls as possible.

 I’ll start by addressing a few stereotypes about the women of Lima.